The Pathology Atlas - a discovery journey in cancer research

 Cancer is a collection of related diseases in which some of the body’s cells begin to divide without stopping and spread into surrounding tissues.
 There are at least 200 forms of cancer and many more subtypes.
 Lung, prostate, and breast cancer are a few of the most common cancers worldwide.

 Different cancers can require different treatments, like chemotherapy, radiation therapy, or immunotherapy.
-But how cancers differ in types?
+But how do cancers differ in types?
 How is the same cancer different among individuals?

 A data-driven journey in cancer research